uma-email/poc/README.md

-# Authorization-Enhanced Mail System (AEMS)
+# Authorization-Enhanced Mail System

-A prototype implementation of the [authorization-enhanced-mail-system][1] draft proposal, working as a proof of concept.
+A prototype implementation of the [Authorization-Enhanced Mail System][1] (AEMS) draft proposal, working as a proof of concept.

 ## Screenshot